ucnl/ucnl.github.io/documentation/EN/uWAVE/uWAVE_Specification_en.md

 <a name="footnote4"><sup>4</sup></a> Maximum output power can be achieved with 12V power supply.
 <a name="footnote5"><sup>5</sup></a> This value is obtained without the presence of the multipath effect.
 <a name="footnote6"><sup>6</sup></a> Сan be changed by special request.
+<a name="footnote7"><sup>7</sup></a> The device has built-in overvoltage protection of the amplifying circuit.
+At voltages over 12.8-13 volts, the device does not turn on the power amplifier, i.e. does not allow data transfer